 Write your Core Desired Feelings here using a pretty pen – they are sacred after all.
 I also put my word of the year and my mantras just off to the side (more about those here).

 The next sections are the most important.
 I use a page in my Bullet Journal to brainstorm the answers and then transfer them over (reminder: recovering perfectionist).
 I also use the workbook section of The Desire Map (paperback and electronic) for inspiration – specifically these pages: gratitude and dissatisfaction (for each life area), I want to do/experience/have (for each life area), and the action sheets at the very end for your monthly and weekly intentions and goals.

 Your major intentions and goals for the year

-Your major intentions for the year are to feel your Core Desired Feelings, of course.
+Your major intention for the year is to feel your Core Desired Feelings, of course.
 So I write those first, like this: